eugenetriguba/notepad/README.md

 # Notepad

-> A simple text editor

-Notepad is a barebones text editor written in C.
+Notepad is a simple text editor for your terminal.

 ## Building

-For most common actions, a `Makefile` is used.
-To build the project, you can just `make build` and then `./notepad` to run the program.
+For common actions, a `Makefile` is used.
+To build the project, you can run `make build` and then `./notepad` to run the program.

 ## Testing